-The National Conference of Bar Examiners is the organization that develops and administers the Multistate Bar Examination (MBE) (the multiple-choice part), the Multistate Performance Test (MPT), and the Multistate Professional Responsibility Exam (MPRE).
+The National Conference of Bar Examiners is the organization that develops and administers the Multistate Bar Examination (MBE), the Multistate Performance Test (MPT), and the Multistate Professional Responsibility Exam (MPRE).
 They are also responsible for conducting the initial character and fitness checks.

-Sample MBE, MPT and MPRE questions and answers may be purchased from the NCBE at its web site.
-For sample questions available in the Law Library collection, see Library Resources - Bar Exam.
+Sample MBE, MPT and MPRE questions and answers may be purchased from the NCBE at its Study Aids Store page.
+Free and other commercial resources for sample questions are on the Bar Exam Resources page.